The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 What is the current government's outlook on gender equality ODA?

-Another focus of Dutch gender-related ODA relates to peace and security.
-The Netherlands partners with UN Women to support women in peace and security.
-TThe Netherlands co-hosted the first global conference on accountability for conflict-related sexual violence in The Hague on March 26, 2024 to promote joint efforts to research and prosecute sexual violence perpetrators.
+Another focus of Dutch gender-related ODA related to peace and security.
+The Netherlands partnered with UN Women to support women in peace and security.
+The Netherlands co-hosted the first global conference on accountability for conflict-related sexual violence in The Hague on March 26, 2024, to promote joint efforts to research and prosecute sexual violence perpetrators.

 At the 2021 GEF, the Netherlands co-led the action coalition on Feminist Movements and Leadership, pledging US$603 million to feminist organizations and gender equality movements for the 2021-2025 period.
 The Dutch delegation also made commitments to support other action coalitions, including Economic Justice and Rights, Bodily Autonomy and SRHR, and Climate Justice.
 The Netherlands also signed the Compact on Women, Peace and Security, and Humanitarian Action, a movement for action on security and gender equality.